rakutentech/dotfiles-boshrelease/README.md

 5. completion:
   - monit completion
   - wwsh completion
-6. spec dump:
+6. properties dump:
-  - Deploy spec are dumped to `$HOME/.spec.yml -> /var/vcap/jobs/shrc/dotfiles/spec.yml` for debugging.
+  - Deploy properties are dumped to `$HOME/.properties.yml -> /var/vcap/jobs/shrc/dotfiles/properties.yml` for debugging.

 # Something else
 For some reason, by default the bash in stemcell doesnot recognize `.profile` or `.bash_profile`, and it will only read the already existed `.bashrc`.
 Therefore this release use `.bash_aliases` to trigger customized `shrc` script.